thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 ## Regression Analysis

 Since I want to help my friends and I improve at the game I'm going to look at the data from each of our games, and see how predictive early game gold is in determining the features we care about.
-Namely damage output and champion kills.
+Namely champion kills and deaths.

+### Data Mining and Cleaning

 I queried the Riot API for the 32 games I've played, and pulled out the relevant information the game captures.
 I took the amount of damage dealt and number of kills and divided them by the number of minutes the game took to get a comparable feature.
-The recorded data includes 4 features that aggregated for 10 minute intervals.
+The recorded data includes 4 features that aggregate over 10 minute intervals.
 We'll use the 0-10 minute interval as our early game indicator and the start of our gold-to-item snowball.
 The 4 features are:

 CS \~ Stands for "Creep Score", and is the measure of the number of enemy and neutral minions killed.